quasar-vortex/vite-messenger/ReadMe.md

 - [x] Login User - verify login credentials, generate access and refresh JWTs
 - [x] Refresh User - Verify refresh token and generate new access token
 - [x] Log Off User - Clear the refresh token and log off
+- Authentication has been configured on the front end for user register, sign in, refresh and sign out

 #### Users